 So Where Did These Hair Transplant Prices Come From?

 In July 2017 I visited four hair transplant consultants in the south and south-east of the UK and had a chat with them about getting a hair transplant and how much it would cost.

 Update 2019: I then contacted the same clinics again in 2019 for an update to the prices.

 The figures published on this page are exactly what I was quoted.

 I’ll also show some photos of my hair (or lack thereof) so you can see what work I wanted doing.

 Why I’m Doing This

 Why would I want to spend my time visiting clinics and getting prices for a hair transplant?

 I’ve found that many businesses either don’t publish their prices online or they underestimate the true cost, just to get you to book a consultation.

-My goal with this part of my website is to discover the true cost of cosmetic surgery.
-It’s no different to the other parts of this site where I publish the results of my research into home improvement prices.
+My goal with this part of my website is to discover the true cost of cosmetic surgeries such as hair transplants.
+It’s no different to the other parts of this site where I publish the results of my research.